rickkas7/LIS3DH/README.md

 The example files show how to read actual accelerometer samples, using the position detection mode (determines when the accelerometer is in a stable position), using movement detection, and the wake-on-move feature.

+Please note that while this library allows the frequency of the LIS3DH to be set it does not currently allow the range of the device to be dynamically altered.
+Therefore, using this library the LIS3DH is a ±2g accelerometer.

 ## Revision History

 #### 0.2.8 (2020-05-05)